-Electromagnetic interference or EMI is commonly found in industrial environments, and can adversely affect the accuracy of your instrumentation signals – here are some tips and advice that can help ensure accurate measurements in environments with high levels of noise.
+Electromagnetic interference or EMI is commonly found in industrial environments, and can adversely affect the accuracy of instrumentation signals.
+Here are some tips and advice that can help ensure accurate measurements in environments with high levels of noise.

-Some electromagnetic interference sources found in industry settings are Variable frequency drives, soft start motor starters, SCR heater controllers, power and auxiliary contacts, AC and DC motors, AC and DC generators, switching power supplies, power wiring, which radiates 50 Hz/60 Hz noise, walkie talkies, arc welding, fluorescent bulb ballasts, electrostatic discharge, lightning… and many more.
+Some electromagnetic interference sources found in industry settings are Variable frequency drives, soft start motor starters, SCR heater controllers, power and auxiliary contacts, AC and DC motors, AC and DC generators, switching power supplies, power wiring, which radiates 50 Hz/60 Hz noise, walkie talkies, arc welding, industrial lighting, electrostatic discharge, lightning… and many more.

 Here are some tips for reducing the effects of EMI on your instrumentation signals: